Femina Miss India 2020

 Femina Miss India 2020 was the 57th edition of the Femina Miss India beauty pageant.
-Due to the COVID-19 pandemic.
 Due to the COVID-19 pandemic, the entire Femina Miss India contest was held digitally for the first time in the contest's history.
 The competition was divided into four stages, with the grand finale taking place on 10 February 2021 at the Hyatt Regency Hotel in Mumbai.

-Suman Rao of Rajasthan crowned Manasa Varanasi of Telangana as the winner, earning the right to represent India at Miss World 2021..
+Suman Rao of Rajasthan crowned Manasa Varanasi of Telangana as the winner, earning the right to represent India at Miss World 2021.

 Shivani Jadhav of Chhattisgarh crowned Manika Sheokand of Haryana as her successor.
 She will represent India at Miss Grand International 2021.

 Runner-up was Femina Miss India Uttar Pradesh, Manya Singh.
 She graduated from Mumbai's Thakur College of Science and Commerce.
 The success story of this Mumbai rickshaw driver's daughter has been widely publicised in Indian media.